Understanding Ayahuasca vs. Kava | Botanic Tonics

 With more people turning to holistic practices and plant medicine to combat stress, boost mood, and improve mental clarity, you may already know that ayahuasca and kava are all the rage.
 But what sets these two powerful plant-based beverages apart from each other, and which option is right for you?

 When choosing your next brew, you’ll want to consider both plants’ effects, potential benefits, and therapeutic properties.
-Whether you’re seeking tranquility, hoping for calm, or wanting a psychoactive experience, learning more about ayahuasca vs. kava can help you uncover the remedy you need.
+Whether you’re seeking tranquility, hoping for calm, or wanting a psychoactive experience, learning more about ayahuasca vs. kava can help you uncover what is best for you.

 Keep reading to explore the origins and cultural backgrounds of these potent plants, learn how they’re typically prepared, and review their potential effects to find out what the buzz is all about.